 Creative Nonfiction Grant

 Such projects require a wealth of time and resources.
-The path to a groundbreaking book is long and intensive, and the research process is unpredictable—even a generous advance from a supportive publisher may run out just as a writer unearths an essential piece of the story she’s trying to tell, something transformative that leads to new questions.
+The path to a groundbreaking book is long and intensive, and the research process is unpredictable—even a generous advance from a supportive publisher may run out just as a writer unearths an essential piece of the story they are trying to tell, something transformative that leads to new questions.

 Recognizing this challenge to the creation of such exemplary works of literature, the Whiting Creative Nonfiction Grant’s chief objective is to foster original, ambitious projects brought to the highest possible standard.
 Knowing that writers of color often face additional structural hurdles to securing institutional resources to support such projects, we particularly encourage applications from them.

-Explore previous grant winners here.
+Explore all previous grant winners here.

 The guidelines below are for reference only.
-Guidelines for the 2024 cycle will be available in February 2024.

-The 2023 Whiting Creative Nonfiction Grant of $40,000 will be awarded to as many as ten writers in the process of completing a book-length work of deeply researched and imaginatively composed nonfiction for a general readership.
+The 2024 Whiting Creative Nonfiction Grant of $40,000 will be awarded to as many as ten writers in the process of completing a book-length work of deeply researched and imaginatively composed nonfiction for a general adult readership.
 It is intended for multiyear book projects requiring large amounts of deep and focused research, thinking, and writing at a crucial point mid-process, after significant work has been accomplished but when an extra infusion of support can make a difference in the ultimate shape and quality of the work.

 Whiting welcomes applications for works of history, cultural or political reportage, biography, memoir, science, philosophy, criticism, food or travel writing, graphic nonfiction, and personal essays, among other categories.
 Again, the work should be intended for a general, not academic, adult reader.
 Self-help titles, historical fiction, textbooks, books primarily for a scholarly audience, and books for young readers are not eligible.
 Examples of the wide range of previous grantees can be found here.

-Projects must be under contract with a publisher in Canada, the UK, or the US by April 25 to be eligible.
+Projects must be under contract with a publisher in Canada, the UK, or the US by April 23 to be eligible.
 Contracts with self-publishing companies are not eligible.

-Writers must submit the following materials via an online application form by 11:59pm ET on Tuesday, April 25:
+Writers must submit the following materials via an online application form by 11:59pm ET on Tuesday, April 23:

 - The original proposal that led to the contract with a publisher